Acupuncture for the Treatment of Infertility

 infertility treatments, both men and women benefit without any side effects.

-but to keep the baby safely until delivery and to have a healthy baby.
+the baby safely until delivery and to have a healthy baby.
 During acupuncture treatment,

 very thin, sterile needles are used on specific points on the surface of the body.
 Some manipulation may